alexch/codelikethis/public/lessons/learn_to_code_with_javascript/loops.md

 The first thing we'll do is *decompose* the problem into two smaller problems:

 1. counting from 1 to 8
-2. printing the correct message
+2. printing the correct message for any value

-*decomposition* is one of the most important skills in programming.
-It allows you to focus.
+*Decomposition* is one of the most important skills in programming.
+It lets you focus.

+Also known as "*divide and conquer*".

 Using a *function* is the most straightforward way to capture a smaller task.

+[Modular Decomposition](http://www.cs.columbia.edu/~evs/songs/Modular_20Decomposition.mp3) song by Eric Siegel, Ph.D.

 # counting potatoes